 Your thyroid hormones are essential for follicle development, ovulation, and a regular healthy period.

-More than half of hypothyroid patients have menstrual irregularities.
+More than half of hypothyroid women have menstrual irregularities.
 There are several scenarios that can happen to your menstrual cycle when you are hypothyroid.
 These are the most common:

-Without the right amount of TSH and thyroid hormone, your follicles will not grow and ripen as they should.
+- No ovulation: Without the right amount of thyroid hormone, your follicles will not grow and ripen as they should.
 If you don’t get an LH surge, which depends on thyroid hormones, you won’t ovulate.

-After ovulation, the empty follicle sac that released your egg produces progesterone.
-Progesterone helps you have a sufficient luteal phase (between ovulation and menstruation).
-The ideal luteal phase length is 14 days.
+- Short luteal phase: After ovulation, the empty follicle sac that released your egg produces progesterone.
+Progesterone helps you have a sufficient luteal phase (ideal is 14 days).

 Hypothyroidism causes other sex hormone imbalances